Aleks1706/gi2023_project/README.md

 Create a PowerPoint (Google Slides) presentation explaining all the work being done and a video presentation publicly available on Youtube.
 Perform code versioning on the Github repository and provide the link to it.

 # Instructions to run the project

-Change the paths to filename_mouse_brain and filename_mouse_embryo.
+The whole project can be easily started by running file gi_projekat.py from command line.
+It is parametrized (with command line arguments) by dataset used, feature selection method, machine learning model and new threshold for new annotations.

-Otherwise just run the project in the cell order as normal.
+Otherwise, it can be also run from the jupyter notebook.
+Just update paths to filename_mouse_brain and filename_mouse_embryo, and run the project in the cell order as normal.

 You can run the cell with plotting multiple times.
 It chooses 3 random rows from the table of results to plot so you can see how the image changes for different values of features, folds and l.

 # Link to the youtube tutorial